Applicants to this program are encouraged to submit a draft application prior to the deadline date

 - Valid and authentic local heritage subject matter

 - Meets established professional heritage standards or touches upon authentic traditional knowledge

 - Support of the Ottawa-based heritage community or community of interest

-- Creation of, or contribution to, a lasting legacy
+- Contribution to a lasting legacy

 - Strength of partnerships (if applicable)